A critical introduction to curating practice and curatorial thinking in contemporary art and design.

 How can I pay for the course?

 The course needs to be paid in full by one instalment and via the online payment system using a debit or credit card.
 Once you are offered a place on the course you will receive a secure online booking link.
 Please complete the registration and booking process to make the booking.
 Please ensure that you are using the most up to date version of your internet browser.
-We regret that it is not possible to pay the course fee by instalments.
+We regret that it is not possible to pay the course fee by installments.

 Course team